 - Take a look at your average page views, email performance, and social media metrics over the last year and document these numbers as benchmarks for the new year.

-- Set aside an hour each week to look at your Google Analytics, email open rates, and social media insights (for Facebook, Instagram, Twitter) to keep an eye on any obvious trends.
+- Set aside an hour each week to look at your Google Analytics, email open and click rates, and social media insights (for Facebook, Instagram, and Twitter) to keep an eye on any obvious trends.

-- Get in touch with the Finalsite consulting team to get expert advice and optimizations for all of your online communications and marketing efforts!
+- Get in touch with the Finalsite Digital Marketing Services team to get expert advice and optimizations for all of your online communications and marketing efforts!

-2020 was unexpected, but it helped set a new rulebook for school communications.
-This year will see changes across the board that place a greater focus on the experience of the user — impacting how schools design their websites, how they interact with their communities online, and how they craft mindful content.
-No matter where your school is at in its journey to optimized communications, the Finalsite team is here for you along the way!
+The past few years, and even just recent months, have set a new rulebook for school communications.
+This year will see changes across the board that place a greater focus on community engagement — impacting how schools design their websites, how they interact online, and how they craft mindful content.
+No matter where your school is in its journey to optimized communications, the Finalsite team is here for you along the way!

-In her position as Inbound Marketing Manager, Kristen provides the strategy and creation of content across email, website and social media communications at Finalsite.
+In her position as Director of Demand Generation Kristen provides the strategy and creation of content across email, website and social media communications at Finalsite.
 With over five years of experience in content strategy and digital marketing, Kristen has worked with clients around the country to develop their branding, SEM, SEO, social media, and inbound efforts.
 She holds and maintains a number of certifications from Google, Hubspot, and Hootsuite.